randomstring/WeasleyClock/README.md

 1. Track location of family members using [Life360](http://life360.com/).
-This service allows for realtime updates of each family member's location and speed.
+This service allows for real-time updates of each family member's location and speed.

-2. Use [Home Assistant](https://www.home-assistant.io/) as a clearning house for family member location and movement within and around home.
+2. Use [Home Assistant](https://www.home-assistant.io/) as a clearing house for family member location and movement within and around home.
 Home assistant is hosted on a Raspberry Pi running [Hass.io](https://www.home-assistant.io/hassio/).